Manatee County, Florida: Libraries

 In September 2021, a seventh branch was approved by county commissioners, to be built in Lakewood Ranch.
+The library's grand opening was on January 12, 2024.

 Library cards are free to those who reside, own property, attend school, or work in Manatee County.
 Non-residents may obtain a temporary card upon payment of a $25.00 annual fee.

 Manatee County participates in the Little Free Library program.
 There are several Little Free Libraries at parks and other public places around the county.